-Many organisations hire international talent to meet the needs of their business.
+Many companies hire international talent to meet the needs of their business.
 These international employees have to work well together with the locals who already work there.
-I am starting a new study in both Denmark and New Zealand in September/October 2024 that focuses on these working relationships.
+I am starting a new study in both Denmark and New Zealand in fall 2025 that focuses on these working relationships within one particular company.
 Interested to share your own experiences or just to hear more?
 Let me know!

 Benefits of contact between internationals and locals